18 Tips to Use to Reduce Employee Turnover

 - Demonstrate respect for employees at all times.
 Listen to them deeply; use their ideas; never ridicule or shame them.
 Via your communication, share that you value them.

 - Offer performance feedback and praise good efforts and results to reduce employee turnover.
 Your recognition of employee contributions is your most powerful form of employee reinforcement and retention.
-People want to know that their work makes a difference.
+People want to know that their work matters and makes a difference.

 - Enable employees to balance work and life.
 Allow flexible starting times, core business hours and flexible ending times.
 (Yes, his son's soccer game is as important as work.)